Rome / Attractions / Colosseum Rome

 Colosseum Rome

-All tickets and information on visiting the Coliseum in Rome Italy, the large Flavian amphitheatre from Roman times.
-Prepare your visit with the following tips and Colosseum tickets and tours information.
+All tickets and info on visiting the Coliseum in Rome Italy, the large Flavian amphitheatre from Roman times (built in the year 72 CE).
+Prepare your visit with the following tips and Colosseum tickets and tours.

 Visiting the Colosseum - Tickets & Tours